 2. Tutor delivers a short on the move coaching sessions to develop students' technical/tactical understanding.
 At the end of the session, the tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.
 Tutor then gets students, in small groups, to plan their own 5-minute on the move coaching session; this done, tutor facilitates the students delivering their coaching sessions to each other.
-Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching sessions to each other.
+Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.